cfrBernard/TES-Modding/README.md

 ## 🌟 **Why This Project?**

 With over **500 hours of experience** in creating modlists and involvement in open-source projects, this initiative aims to share knowledge and help others avoid common pitfalls.
-Modding may seem complex, but with the right tools and methods, it becomes an incredibly rewarding way to rediscover your favorite games.
+Modding may seem complex, but with the right tools and methods, it becomes an incredibly rewarding way to rediscover *Skyrim*.

 ---